-If there’s one thing that we know, it’s that there is no shortage of Christian worship songs to play on the guitar, from timeless old classics that will never go out of style, to modern songs made by a new generation of contemporary musicians.
-There’s certainly no shortage of songs out there to pick from!
+If there’s one thing that we know, it’s that there’s no shortage of Christian worship songs to play on the guitar, from timeless old classics that will never go out of style to modern songs made by a new generation of contemporary musicians.
+The sheer number of options can be overwhelming!

-This is why we’ve put together a list of our top 35 worship songs on guitar that are guaranteed to be playable regardless of your skill level on the instrument.
-So, whether you are looking for your first song to learn, or you’re already a seasoned player looking for new songs to add to your repertoire, this list will have you covered.
+This is why we put together a list of our Top 35 Worship Songs on Guitar that are guaranteed to be playable regardless of your skill level.
+Whether you’re hoping to learn your first song or you’re already a seasoned player looking for expand your repertoire, this list will have you covered.
 We’ve made sure to include both video lessons and tablature for each song.

 - Build My Life by Housefires